OSGeo/OSGeoLive-doc/doc/quickstart/openjump_quickstart.rst

 Open an ESRI shapefile
 ======================

 #.
 On the top-level menu bar in OpenJUMP, select :menuselection:`File --> Open File`.
-This will present you with a dialog box that allows you
-to open files containing geospatial data.
+This will present you with a dialog box that allows you to open files containing geospatial data.
 #.
 Browse for an ESRI shapefile.
 Look for a file with the .shp extension (e.g. on the LiveDVD under `/home/user/data/natural_earth2/ne_10m_admin_0_countries.shp`).
 #.
 Select the file and click the :guilabel:`Finish` button on the dialog.
 After a few moments, you will be able to see the data from your shapefile in the Map View.
 You will also see a new layer created for your data in the Layer List.
 The name of the layer will match the name of the shapefile.

 .. image:: /images/projects/openjump/openjump_ss_02.png
    :scale: 55

 ..
-Tip: Another quicker option is to directly drag and drop your shapefile in the Layer View.
+Tip:: Another quicker option is to directly drag and drop your shapefile in the Layer View.

 Style a layer
 =============